lbliii/lbeezr/content/about.md

 ## What do you do?

 I am a nomad-ish technical writer working in the startup tech industry.
-Mores specifically, I work for a public cloud cost optimization platform that focuses on wrangling your AWS spend.
+More specifically, I work for a public cloud cost optimization platform that focuses on wrangling your AWS spend.

+## Blog Disclaimer

+Some of the links in my blog posts are affiliate links to:

+- Amazon products that I either use while traveling or recommend
+- Links to booking opportunities for destinations on-topic with the content

+While this blog is a hobby, I hope to grow it into a larger project.
+I do not like obnoxious ads or banners and will never put them on this blog.